VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Then, Tanks and Healers will move toward the *Left Eye* while the DPS will move toward the *Right Eye*.
 Once the orbs are here, Healers and Ranged DPS have to wait for the yellow orbs to grow twice before soaking them in pairs.
 Then the Tanks and Healers will swap their debuffs and Melee and Ranged DPS will do the same.
 Finally, the Tanks and Melee DPS will wait for the second growth to happen, before taking the blue orbs:
 {% assign slideCounter = slideCounter | plus: 1 %}
-{% include slideshow.html imgLink="flare1.jpg;flare2.jpg" imgDesc="" slideNumber=slideCounter %}
+{% include slideshow.html imgLink="flare1.jpg;flare2.jpg" imgDesc="Ranged take their orbs;Ranged and Melees swap debuffs then Melees take their orbs" slideNumber=slideCounter %}

-Group up around the *Right Eye* without touching each other.
+Group up around the *Right Eye* without switching your debuffs.
 The Healers and Ranged DPS will first move inside the *Right Eye* while the Tanks and Melee DPS will spread around it afterward.
 Every time a set of **Mirage Dive** is done, the next pairs will swap their debuff and position with the two players hit.
 The order is the following one:
-	Healers -> Ranged DPS -> Flex (the two players who got hit first, they should have 3s left on their <span class="debuff">Piercing Resistance Down</span> debuff).
+	Healers -> Ranged DPS -> Flex (the two players who got hit first, they should have 3s left on their <span class="debuff">Piercing Resistance Down</span> debuff when the third **Mirage Dive** happend).

 If the *Left Eye* and *Right Eye* aren't dead yet, quickly kill them before the next raidwide, **Steep in Rage**, or it will heal up the *Right Eye* (or bring it back to life).
 There's only a few seconds left before the Duty Gauge is filled up to kill any remaining *Eye*.